mchiuminatto/triple_barrier/README.md

 and pasting from previous pipelines the code to perform a vectorized (semi-vectorized to be more accurate) labeling of trades.
 To avoid this DRY (Do not Repeat Yourself) routine, that is why I decided to move this code to a library.

-The name and core idea were inspired by an algorithm found in the book: Advances in Financial Machine Learning, by Marcos Lopez de Prado.

 Before moving further into the library details a little bit of context.

 ### Trading Strategies